 Community partnerships are the heart of the Judy Centers.

-Judy Centers serve all children birth through kindergarten who live in designated Title I school zones.
+Judy Centers serve all children birth through kindergarten.
 Most of the work of the Judy Centers is accomplished through partnerships.
 The partnerships reflect Judy Hoyer’s vision of how professionals must collaborate to deliver a wide spectrum of early childhood education programs and family support services.
 Judy Centers are required to include the following:

-Judy Centers enter into Memoranda of Understanding with community agencies and organizations that are critical to meeting the needs of families with high needs.
+Judy Centers enter into Memoranda of Understanding with community agencies and organizations that are critical to meeting the needs of families.
 Agencies and organizations typically include departments of social services, health departments, adult education providers and public libraries, as well as programs such as Healthy Families, Head Start, and Family Support Centers (serving children prenatal to age four and their families).
-Judy Centers have cast a wide net to expand the partnerships and engage others in their communities who can deliver necessary services for families whenever a gap is identified, including local businesses.
+Judy Centers have a wide range of partners and engage others in the community who can deliver necessary services for families whenever a gap is identified.

 There are a variety of partners contributing in unique and creative ways to meet these needs.
-For example, local bookstores provide venues for story time for some of the Judy Centers.
 Child Care Resource Centers are vital partners that train child care providers who care for children who live in the Judy Center school zones.
-Locally, sheriff’s offices provide programming for children, as well as safety and security during events, while other organizations such as Lions and Rotary clubs have stepped in to take on responsibilities including vision screenings, fundraising to implement literacy programs, as well as other needs of Judy Centers in their communities.